My Favourite Hikes in Kananaskis (So Far!)

 After grinding your way up for at least 60 - 75 minutes, the path relents a bit above the treeline and opens up into vast meadows.
 You’ll see the rockwall ahead of you (up on your left).

-When you reach the meadows, stick to the trails going left, hugging the mountain’s edge as you near the tree line.
+When you reach the meadows, stick to the trails heading down and left, hugging the mountain’s edge as you near the tree line.
 There are lots of trails braiding through the forest, but the main trail bears generally left throughout the descent.

 Once you reach your car, dip your tired feet into Whiteman’s Pond for a cool treat.
 You’ve certainly earned it!